loglux/FlexAudioPrint/README.md

 A user-friendly audio transcription web application built using **Gradio** and **OpenAI's Whisper** model.
 This app allows users to upload audio files, transcribe them to text, and even save the output for later use.

+> **Note:** This project is being refactored into a modular architecture.
+> You can now run it entirely locally or connect to a remote Whisper API service for transcription, allowing for flexible deployment across multiple machines.
+> In future updates, the server-side components will include FastAPI + Uvicorn support for robust, production-grade hosting (including Docker deployments).
 ---

 ## Features